Michael Singh: Susan Singh

 After serving four years in various penitentiaries, Singh was moved to the Missouri Department of Corrections Honor Center in Kansas City, where he was allowed two work release weekend permits per month.
 During this time, he married 34-year-old Susan Irving, but similarly to his previous relationships, Singh quickly turned violent towards his new spouse.
 On May 13, 1982, he was charged with assault after Susan filed a complaint alleging that she had been kicked in the face and ribs by her new husband, with his court appearance scheduled for June 3.

 Before this could occur, however, Singh fled while on work release and went searching for his wife.
 On May 25, he abducted her from her home in Kansas City and drove her to a rural area near Camden Point, where he bludgeoned her to death with a blunt instrument.
 Singh then attempted to bury her body in a shallow grave, but was interrupted by a pair of officers who had received a trespassing complaint.
 He then attempted to escape, but was swiftly arrested after a short chase.
 After he was lodged into the county jail, a preliminary hearing date was scheduled for June 11.
 On July 4, Singh attempted to escape from prison by removing a ventilator screen and climbing inside the ceiling area, but another inmate notified the guards and thwarted his escape attempt.

 Imprisonment and death

 Singh's murder trial was scheduled for July 16, 1984, despite claims from some psychiatrists that he was "grossly disturbed."
 At said trial, he was found not guilty by reason of insanity and transferred to the Fulton Medical Clinic for treatment.
 On March 30, 2005, he was stabbed to death by Rahaman M. Muhammad, a fellow inmate with whom he had had disputes before.
 When questioned, Muhammad claimed that he desperately wanted to be placed back into police custody and decided that the quickest way to do that was to kill somebody.

 Four years after his death, Singh was quickly established as the murderer of Candace Starr after she was finally identified via DNA evidence.
-After learning of his demise, Pamela Mulligan, one of Starr's younger sisters, said that justice had been served and was glad that her sister's murder had finally been resolved.